History of the camera: Early photographic camera (18th–19th centuries)

 Before the development of the photography camera, it had been known for hundreds of years that some substances, such as silver salts, darkened when exposed to sunlight.
-In a series of experiments, published in 1727, the German scientist Johann Heinrich Schulze demonstrated that the darkening of the salts was due to light alone, and not influenced by heat or exposure to air.The Swedish chemist Carl Wilhelm Scheele showed in 1777 that silver chloride was especially susceptible to darkening from light exposure, and that once darkened, it becomes insoluble in an ammonia solution.
+In a series of experiments published in 1727, the German scientist Johann Heinrich Schulze demonstrated that the darkening of the salts was due to light alone, and not influenced by heat or exposure to air.The Swedish chemist Carl Wilhelm Scheele showed in 1777 that silver chloride was especially susceptible to darkening from light exposure, and that once darkened, it becomes insoluble in an ammonia solution.
 The first person to use this chemistry to create images was Thomas Wedgwood.
 To create images, Wedgwood placed items, such as leaves and insect wings, on ceramic pots coated with silver nitrate, and exposed the set-up to light.
 These images weren't permanent, however, as Wedgwood didn't employ a fixing mechanism.
 He ultimately failed at his goal of using the process to create fixed images created by a camera obscura.

-The first permanent photograph of a camera image was made in 1826 by Joseph Nicéphore Niépce using a sliding wooden box camera made by Charles and Vincent Chevalier in Paris.
+The first permanent photograph of a camera image was made in 1826 by Nicéphore Niépce using a sliding wooden box camera made by Charles and Vincent Chevalier in Paris.
 Niépce had been experimenting with ways to fix the images of a camera obscura since 1816.
 The photograph Niépce succeeded in creating shows the view from his window.
 It was made using an 8-hour exposure on pewter coated with bitumen.
 Niépce called his process "heliography".
-Niépce corresponded with the inventor Louis-Jacques-Mandé Daguerre, and the pair entered into a partnership to improve the heliographic process.
+Niépce corresponded with the inventor Louis Daguerre, and the pair entered into a partnership to improve the heliographic process.
 Niépce had experimented further with other chemicals, to improve contrast in his heliographs.
 Daguerre contributed an improved camera obscura design, but the partnership ended when Niépce died in 1833.
 Daguerre succeeded in developing a high-contrast and extremely sharp image by exposing on a plate coated with silver iodide, and exposing this plate again to mercury vapor.
 By 1837, he was able to fix the images with a common salt solution.
 He called this process Daguerreotype, and tried unsuccessfully for a couple of years to commercialize it.
 Eventually, with help of the scientist and politician François Arago, the French government acquired Daguerre's process for public release.
 In exchange, pensions were provided to Daguerre as well as Niépce's son, Isidore.